What is the DipTESOL (or DELTA)?

 Talk to other diploma-qualified teachers.
 Listen to their reasons for taking the course, and ask them about how they managed the workload.
 The consensus seems to be that the course is challenging but well worthwhile, and my own experience certainly reflects this.

-Am I able to dedicate enough time to a the course?
+Am I able to dedicate enough time to the course?

 As we’ve seen, most Diploma courses are designed to be flexible.
-If you can spare around twelve hours per week, you should have enough time to complete the 7-month intensive phase.
+If you can spare around twelve hours per week, you should have enough time to complete the study phase.
 What’s handy for a lot of people is that almost all learning is asynchronous, meaning that you can fit it in around your other commitments.
 Busy family life?
 Study in the evenings when the kids are in bed.
-Teaching Monday – Friday?
+Teaching Monday–Friday?
 Set aside time at the weekend.
 Most trainees tell us that they find it surprisingly easy to free up an hour or two here and there, and there’s tutor support if you’re struggling to manage your workload.

-The one-month intensive phase (which comes after the 7-month part-time phase on the Oxford TEFL Trinity DipTESOL course) does require you to take four weeks out of your schedule.
+The teaching practice (which comes after the study phase on the Oxford TEFL Trinity DipTESOL course) does require you to take four weeks out of your schedule.
 However, there’s a lot of flexibility regarding when and how to complete the intensive part of the Diploma.
 Courses take place from June – September, online or in-person.
 Most graduates would agree that taking a month for their professional development is extremely rewarding, and well worth having a slightly shorter holiday for.
 The Trinity DipTESOL Course Director or admission team of your chosen course provider will be able to help you manage your time in the most effective way to ensure you can make a success of the course.

 Is a Trinity DipTESOL (or Cambridge Delta) course a good investment?

 Remember too that with the Trinity DipTESOL course you have up to three years to complete the course from the date of your first exam.
-You may choose to take the 7-month part-time phase and then wait a while before completing the one-month intensive phase or Unit 1 exam.
+You may choose to complete the study phase and then wait a while before completing the Trinity assessments.
 In this way, you can hold off on paying the exam fees, giving you a chance to spread out the expense.
 Another bonus here is that it also gives you more time to consolidate what you have learnt and put it into practice.